bargru83/blog/posts/how-to-rename-your-mac.md

   "draft": "false"
 }
 ---ENDFRONTMATTER---
-My name is Barry, but for a variety of reasons, I recently decided to start going by Baz for professional purposes.
-A lot of people call me Baz anyway, so for the most part, there's no real change!

-I've already been through most of my accounts with various services and amended my name where it made sense to.
-However there was a glaring omission - my MacBook Pro was still very much tied to 'Barry'.
-It was called "Barry's MacBook Pro", and my home directory was called `barrygrubb`.
-That needed to change.
+Recently I decided to rename my MacBook Pro from Baz's MacBook Pro to Barry's MacBook Pro.
+Similarly I wanted to rename my user account to 'Barry Grubb' (with a home directory of `barrygrubb`) from the previous 'Baz Grubb' (with a home directory of `bazgrubb`).

 Thankfully it was pretty simple to sort out without having to clean install macOS or anything so drastic.
 However it's not quite as simple as just changing your name in one place, so I figured while it's all fresh in my mind, why not share it?
 Note the following is correct as of macOS Mojave.
 If you're from the future you might need to use future Google to help you out.

 # Step 1, Rename your user account and home directory, and change the full name of your user account

 Your user account on your Mac has an 'Account name' property, which is used to name your home directory.
-In my case, it was `barrygrubb`, which I wanted to change to `bazgrubb`.
+In my case, it was `bazgrubb`, which I wanted to change to `barrygrubb`.
 Your account also has a 'full name' property, which is just a text string to identify you, but you'll probably want to change that too.
-My full name was 'Barry Grubb', which I wanted to change to 'Baz Grubb'.
+My full name was 'Baz Grubb', which I wanted to change to 'Bary Grubb'.
 To rename these properties you'll need to do the following:

 - Firstly backup anything important on your machine.
 Like any large change to a system, the following has the potential to break things quite badly if it goes wrong.
 - You can't rename an account while you're logged into it, so you'll need to log out of the account you're renaming, then log into a different admin account.
 If you don't have another admin account to use, you can create a new one from 'System Preferences > Users & Groups', and then remove it once you're done.